BritishBambi/The-Waypoint-PP4/README.md

         - Acceptance Criteria: Create and style profile.html page.
 Display current profile data from the database.
     - User Story - Edit Profile: As a user, I want to edit my profile so that I can update it with up to date and correct information.
         - Acceptance Criteria: Create and style edit profile page.
 Create a function to update database with new user information
+    - User Story - Delete Profile: As a user, I want to Delete my profile so that I can remove my information and profile data.
+        - Acceptance Criteria: Create Delete functionality that is only viewable ONLY to the user who owns the profile and create a confirmation message to make sure the user does not delete it by accident
+4. Game Epic
+    - User Story - Review Game: As a User, I want to review a game so that I can have my public opinion shown on a game page.
+        - Acceptance Criteria: Create and style a review form.
+Save the review to the database with a connection to the game ID that matches it.
+Display review data on game page
+    - User Story - Score Game: As a User, I want to score a game so that I can compliment my review with a score, or avoid having to write a full review on a game.
+        - Acceptance Criteria: Create a score form that users can interact with.
+Save score data to database with the game ID to match.
+Display score data on a game page from the user that submitted it
+    - User Story - Add games to profile: As a user, I want to add games to my profile, so that I can track games that I have played or want to play.
+        - Acceptance Criteria: Style game details and profile.
+Create a function to add a game to the user's profile database and render on profile page
+5. Site Owner Epic
+    - User Story: As a site owner, I want to have error pages on my site, so that users have a fluid experience navigating the site.
+        - Acceptance Criteria: Create and style basic error pages
+    - User Story: Responsive Design: As a Developer, I want my site to have a responsive design so that the site can be accessed across a range of devices without loss of content or usability
+        - Acceptance Criteria: Any pages or elements are resized/modified to display correctly across all devices

 ### Skeleton Plane